Clkwong3/interactive-readme-builder/sample/README.md

 ## License

 All rights reserved.
-Licensed under the Apache 2.0 license.
+Licensed under the Boost 1.0 license.